andrasq/node-docs/code-structure.md

 * Don't rip into the code, make your changes fit alongside.
 - stay in keeping with the current style
 - do not jump after every latest fad, code is not a fashion show
-- do not introduce unnecessary diffs
+- do not introduce unnecessary changes
+- minimize diffs

 ## Avoid Entanglements.
 Decouple functionality.